-Short stories carry condensed worlds, fractions of an instant, brief dalliances, and yet within those few pages, lives aching to be recognized.
+Short stories carry condensed worlds, fractions of an instant, and brief dalliances; within those few pages, there are lives aching to be recognized.

 I began writing short stories in 2016 back in Richmond.
 It was the culmination of literary inspiration and a restlessness of my daily meanderings in my journal.